hwulfmeyer/N-Body-Simulation/README.md

 ### Simulation Setup

 The classical N-body problem simulates the evolution of a system of N bodies, where the force exerted on each body arises due to its interaction with all the other bodies in the system.
+It is using newtons gravitational laws.

 Infomaterial: